Fourth wall: History

-The first known use of "fourth wall theory" follows later that month in a comment on that article in the Glasgow Evening Post.
+The first known use of "fourth wall theory" follows later that month in a comment on that article in the British periodical Truth.

 Theatre

 The fourth wall was not a recognized concept in much of early dramatic history.
 Classical plays from ancient Greece through the Renaissance frequently included direct addresses to the audience, such as asides and soliloquies.

-The fourth wall became an established convention with the rise of modern realistic theatre, which has led some artists to draw direct attention to it for dramatic or comic effect when a boundary is "broken" when an actor or character addresses the audience directly.
-Breaking the fourth wall is especially common in pantomime and children's theatre where—for example, a character might ask the children for help, as when Peter Pan appeals to the audience to applaud in an effort to revive the fading Tinker Bell ("If you believe in fairies, clap your hands!").
+The fourth wall became an established convention with the rise of modern realistic theater, which has led some artists to draw direct attention to it for dramatic or comic effect when a boundary is "broken" when an actor or character addresses the audience directly.
+Breaking the fourth wall is especially common in pantomime and children's theater where—for example, a character might ask the children for help, as when Peter Pan appeals to the audience to applaud in an effort to revive the fading Tinker Bell ("If you believe in fairies, clap your hands!").